Reviewed by Clare Waismann, RAS / SUDCC

 - Decline in productivity

-- Constant concern with acquiring more medication
+- The constant concern with acquiring more medication

 - Frequent early renewal requests for new prescriptions

-- Constant complaints of pain
+- Repeated complaints of pain

 - Unwilling to try non-opioid drugs for any pain management